Unity Temple: Building

 Unity Temple is located at 875 Lake Street in Oak Park, Illinois, United States.
 Designed by Frank Lloyd Wright in the Prairie style, the structure is T-shaped in plan, measuring 142 ft or 144 ft long from north to south.
 On the same city block to the east is Scoville Square.
 The Calvary Memorial Church is nearby to the west, across Kenilworth Avenue, while the Oak Park Public Library and Scoville Park are directly to the north, across Lake Street.
 In addition, the Oak Park station of the Chicago "L"'s Green Line is two blocks to the southeast.

 Unity Temple is one of 24 or 25 buildings that Wright designed in Oak Park, as well as Wright's only significant remaining Prairie-style structure that was designed as a public building.
 Wright used abstract motifs instead of overtly religious imagery, and he described the building as a "temple" because its simple motifs resembled those of old temples.
 Unity Temple is arranged around a grid of cubic "units" measuring 6+5/6 ft on each side.
 The building is made of four types of concrete, which were poured in place and used because of the material's low cost.
 Concrete and crushed limestone are used in the 3 ft foundation walls at the perimeter of the building, as well as underneath the columns.
 Interior and exterior walls are made of a concrete-and-gravel aggregate with embedded steel rods.
-The concrete was poured in place.
 The Temple Art Glass Company manufactured Unity Temple's multicolored art glass panes, which are bound together by strips of zinc.

 Several elements of the design are shared with the now-demolished Larkin Building, which was completed shortly before Unity Temple was.
 For example, both structures included two rectangular spaces linked by an entrance pavilion, a layout also used in Wright's Oak Park studio.
 The Larkin Building and Unity Temple were both centered on a large communal room; in both structures, visitors had to make several turns to access the room, and there were balconies around the space itself.
 Other decorative elements, such as contrasting vertical and horizontal lines, were also visible in both structures.
 However, the two buildings also differed in key respects, such as their functions and shapes.
 Unity Temple also bears similarities to the Prairie style houses that Wright designed in Chicagoland; for instance, both Unity Temple and Wright's Prairie-style houses have windows with geometric patterns.